makerplane/canfix-spec/src/intro.rst

 that parameter.

 CAN priority arbitration is based on the idea of dominant and recessive bits.
-If two nodes try to transmit two different bits onto the network at the same time the dominant bit will win and the bus will actually attain the dominant state.
+If two nodes attempt to transmit different bits onto the network at the same time, the dominant bit will win and the bus will actually attain the dominant state.
 The CAN network is synchronized so that nodes will begin each message at the same time.
 Each node is required to read the state of the bus as they are transmitting.
 If two nodes try to transmit at the same time, the first one to